ADVISORY CYPRUS-TURKEY/ERDOGAN

 Turkey's Erdogan visits northern Cyprus

-NICOSIA, CYPRUS - Turkish President Tayyip Erdogan attends the 37th anniversary of establishment of Turkish Republic of Northern Cyprus.
-There will be a military parade and Erdogan is expected to give a speech before then having a picnic in the closed town of Varosha.
+FAMAGUSTA, CYPRUS - Turkish President Tayyip Erdogan attends a picnic in the closed town of Varosha as part of the events marking the 37th anniversary of establishment of Turkish Republic of Northern Cyprus.

 Restrictions: